ecmult_multi: Replace scratch space with malloc, use abcd cost model #1789

 One downside of having ecmult_multi do internal batching (like the old code) is that callers lose visibility into which algorithm is actually being used.
 In particular, it's hard to detect a silent fallback to TRIVIAL.
 The current design avoids this since callers can call _select beforehand to inspect the choice.

-That said, I think we can get the best of both worlds.
+That said, I think this isn't a problem.
 If ecmult_multi handled batching internally, callers who just want the result would use it directly.
 Callers who want more control (inspect the algorithm, force a specific one, handle batching themselves) would use _select + _multi_internal instead.

 Right now, ecmult_multi is basically a thin wrapper over _select + _multi_internal, so adding batching to it would give the two functions more distinct roles.
 What do you think?